-Some APEx sites may have specific requirements, such as criminal background checks, medical clearance, or a legal agreement with SUNY Downstate School of Public Health.
-If a legal agreement is required, please e-mail the APEx Coordinator with the following information: full name, organization, phone number, and email address.
+What should a student do if the Applied Practice Experience requires a Linkage samiha.hussain@downstate.edu.
+Some APEx sites may have specific requirements, such as criminals background checks, medical clearance, or a legal agreement with SUNY Downstate School of Public Health.
+If a legal agreement is required, please e-mail the Associate Dean for Community Engagement, Dr. Aimee Afable aimee.afable@downstate.edu.
+Include the following information in the email to Dr. Afable on the point of contact at the organization: full name, organization, phone number, and email address.
 It may take a couple months to review and establish the agreement between the SPH and the organization.
 Requests should be submitted as early as possible to ensure completion prior to the proposed start date.